-The run chart shows that pre-operative inpatient stays in hospital are generally low. showing a downward trend and within the trajectory set, with the exception of August 2015 when the rate increased.
+The run chart shows that pre-operative inpatient stays in hospital are generally low and show a downward trend.
+They are within the trajectory set, with the exception of August 2015 when the rate increased.
 This is a result of the work carried out as part of the IHO theatres and surgical flow project to reduce pre-operative stays in orthopaedics.
-It is expected that this level of performance will be sustained.
+Performance against this measure is being sustained.